BitcoinQnA/node-guide/_pages/doityourself.md

 ### Ease of setup

 Order and assemble your desired hardware.
-Connect to power and your router and power the device on.
+Connect to power and your router, then power on the device.
 Visit `http://mynode.local/` with your phone, laptop or computer.
 If you bought the premium package, enter the product key that was supplied with the device otherwise choose the community option.
 Your initial block download will then commence.

 ### Limitations